-Long Lane, Cold Ash (MW011) relation to environmental sustainability.
-The site is located within the AONB, however the site is not considered to be of high landscape sensitivity and mitigation measures, including a reduced site area, would mitigation this impact.
+Long Lane, Cold Ash (MW011) sensitivity and mitigation measures, including a reduced site area, would mitigation this impact.
 It is predicted that there would be a positive impact on economic sustainability as a result of job creation and supporting the local economy.
 While the site could result in additional traffic movements, it is adjacent to the strategic road network and therefore, it is unlikely that there would be a significant impact on environmental sustainability.
 Potential social sustainability is likely to be neutral in the long term, but in the short term, without adequate mitigation measures there could be a negative impact on amenity.
 Overall development of the site would be likely to have a neutral impact on sustainability, however it is predicted that there would be a significantly negative impact on environmental sustainability as a result of the landscape impact from developing this site.
 A number of other negative impacts are predicted in relation to environmental sustainability, however, these are likely to be short/medium term as good restoration of the site should restore the site to a similar state to its current state.
 Mitigation measures would be required to ensure no long term negative impacts on these elements.
 It is predicted that there would be a positive impact on economic sustainability as a result of job creation and supporting the local economy.
-Effect: Potentially significantly negative impact on environmental sustainability in relation to landscape and highway impact Likelihood: Medium Scale: local Duration: Temporary Timing: Short/Medium Term No soft sand sites were included in the preferred options The site is not recommended for allocation.
+Effect: Potentially significantly negative impact on environmental sustainability in relation to landscape and highway impact Likelihood: Medium Scale: local Duration: Temporary Timing: Short/Medium Term The site is not recommended for allocation.
 There is significant concern regarding the deliverability of safe and adequate access to the site.
-In addition the site is not considered suitable for development in landscape terms, which results in a potential significantly negative impact on environmental sustainability No additional evidence received following the preferred options to change the recommendation. ----------------------------------- --- --- ---
+In addition the site is not considered suitable for development in landscape terms, which results in a potential significantly negative impact on environmental sustainability No additional evidence received following the preferred options to change the recommendation. ----------------------------------- -- --- --- and soft sand.
+As a result the 2018 LAA shows that there is a need for soft sand within the district which has resulted in the change of approach and the consideration of allocating site/s for soft sand in the Minerals and Waste Local Plan.